jacobslusser/JwtAuthRenewWebApi/docs/Sliding-Expiration.md

 If we wanted to get fancy we could minimize how often we respond with an updated JWT by calculating the time left before expiration and only issue a new one if it is about to expire.

-Remember, we only get a valid `ClaimsPrincipal` if the request was authenticated with a valid JWT to being with, so there is no danger of us returning an updated JWT to a caller who never had one in the first place.
+Remember, we only get a valid `ClaimsPrincipal` if the request was authenticated with a valid JWT to begin with, so there is no danger of us returning an updated JWT to a caller who never had one in the first place.

 ## Registering the handler